Richard Petty: Life after racing

 Petty is currently a spokesman for Liberty Medical, Cheerios and the GlaxoSmithKline products Nicorette and Goody's Headache Powder.
 His portrait was featured on Brawny paper towels during a limited time when the company replaced their image with several "real Brawny men".
 General Mills created a Petty-themed packaged cereal, "43's," its boxes featuring his image and story.
 Petty also played himself in the 2008 film Swing Vote, where he commends the film's protagonist by allowing him to briefly drive his famous "43" Plymouth.

+In 1997 the Richard Petty driving experience was opened in Walt Disney World which offered the public a chance to drive stock cars at Walt Disney World Speedway.
+The experience has since expanded to various racetracks across the United States.

 For public benefit, Petty and his son Kyle have lent their talent to host "Lifting It Right", an automotive lift safety training DVD produced and distributed by the Automotive Lift Institute (ALI); it is used in high school vocational programs and community colleges.
 He has recorded public service announcements for Civitan International, a nonprofit organization of which he is a former member.
 He has also established a summer camp known as "Victory Junction", which is intended to give seriously ill children an outdoors, summer-camp experience and has medical staff on hand around the clock in case of emergencies.
+He and Kyle both sit on the camps board of directors and in 2025, Petty donated an additional 403 acres of land to the camp.

 In May 2011, Petty was chosen to be the Grand Marshal for the 2011 STP 400 of the Sprint Cup Series.

+After retirement, Petty purchased a 90-acre (36 ha) ranch south of Jackson, Wyoming.
+Petty takes part in the yearly NASCAR Day Festival in Randleman, North Carolina which honors Petty and his family.

 In public, he is usually seen wearing his trademark sunglasses and a Charlie 1 Horse cowboy hat, with a large snakeskin hat band and a plume of rooster feathers at the front.

-After retirement, Petty purchased a 90-acre (36 ha) ranch south of Jackson, Wyoming.